Sruthisl94/Prediction-of-Original-Extract-concentration-from-NIR-Spectroscopy-Data-of-Beer-Samples-/README.md

 ### 6.Building a Machine Learning Pipeline
 A pipeline is created to streamline the entire process:

-* Savitzky-Golay filtering (smoothing & differentiation)
+* Savitzky-Golay filtering for smoothing & then differentiation
 * Standardization (scaling the spectral data)
 * Principal Component Analysis (PCA)
 * PLS regression model